treyhunner/treyhunner.github.com/source/_posts/2015-12-31-my-favorite-audiobooks-of-2015.markdown

 ### 6. Reading Lolita in Tehran

-This was a meandering walk through Iranian culture and politics.
-Discussions of authors, novels, and characters from twentieth century literature evoked reflections upon the state of Iranian life.
+In this book we reflect upon Iranian life through nineteenth and twentieth century literature.
+Culture and politics are discussed in the context of the books studied in a secret book club.

 - [Reading Lolita in Tehran](https://www.goodreads.com/book/show/7603.Reading_Lolita_in_Tehran) by Azar Nafisi
 - [Audible audiobook](http://www.audible.com/pd/Bios-Memoirs/Reading-Lolita-in-Tehran-Audiobook/B002V0ABTC/ref=a_search_c4_1_1_srTtl) read by Lisette Lecat